-The PIFA antenna must be strictly allocated in one of the shorter sides of the your board, the electromagnetic waves travel parallel to the longest side of the board, having the perfect condition to radiate the energy, not following this recommendation will degrade the antenna performance drastically.
+The PIFA antenna must be strictly allocated to one of the shorter sides of the your board.
+The electromagnetic waves travel parallel to the longest side of the board, increasing radiation of energy.
+Not following this recommendation will degrade the antenna performance drastically.
 A larger ground-plane improves return loss and efficiency, but having the max-optimal length at 107 mm (without area for the antenna), when the width is 45 mm and a minimal recommended of 70 mm is required for high efficiency applications.

 Figure 1.
 Efficiency at different ground plane lengths.

-The top PCB layer ground has the dominate effect to the antenna performance compare with ground in other PCB layer.
-RF theory does not follow the traditional AC/DC laws; here is where Maxwell shifts Kirchhoff.
-It's important that you must fill the PCB with ground as much you can on the top and bottom layer, having several via holes to interconnect the ground plane in all layers (top, bottom and middle layers).
+The top PCB layer ground has the dominant effect on antenna performance compared with ground on other PCB layers.
+It's important that the device PCB is filled with ground as much as possible on the top and bottom layers, having several via holes to interconnect the ground plane in all layers (top, bottom and middle layers).
 Also it's important for the Co-Planar Waveguide (CPW) transmission line discussed later.

-On the top and bottom layers of main board, can be allocated as much components as needed, but trying to fill all the left area with ground plane having continuity along the 2 layers.
+Components can be allocated on the top and bottom layers of the main board as needed, but any remaining areas must be filled with ground plane.
 For those places where the ground plane cannot be continued, insert via holes to interconnect with the middle layer ground plane and/or the ground plane at the bottom layer.

+9. ISOLATION

-10. ISOLATION Isolation is a measure of coupling between two different antennas.
-In general care should be taken to ensure isolation between all antennas in a device.
+Isolation is a measure of coupling between two different antennas.
+In general, care should be taken to ensure isolation between all antennas in a device.
 The easiest and most effective method is to place them as far away from each other as possible.

-For example, in a CDMA diversity antenna plan the target is to get -10dB isolation between the main and the auxiliary antenna.
+For example, in a MIMO antenna plan the target is to get more than -10dB isolation between antenna one and antenna two.
 Greater isolation can be achieved by using different polarizations on the two antennas.
-For example the main antenna can be positioned horizontally and the auxiliary antenna vertically.
+For example, antenna one can be positioned horizontally and antenna two vertically.
 In practice this is difficult for omni-directional internal cellular antennas as there is cross-polarization of the waves occurring.
 So the normal solution is to keep the distance from both antennas as far away as possible.

-Testing is carried by sending a signal to one antenna and measuring the power of the signal at the other antenna, using the S21 on network analyzer.
+Testing is carried out by sending a signal to one antenna and measuring the power of the signal at the other antenna, using the S21 on a network analyzer.
 There should be a 10dB or greater difference between the transmitted and the received signal.
 One way to achieve adequate isolation is to move the two antennas farther from each other until reaching target isolation.

+10. ELECTROMAGNETIC ENVIRONMENT

-11. ELECTROMAGNETIC ENVIRONMENT Close proximity to components or housing affects the electrical performance of all antennas.
-When placed on a non-conductive area of the board, there should be clearance of 5mm in all directions from metal components for maximum efficiency.
+Close proximity to components or housing affects the electrical performance of all antennas.
+When placed on a non-conductive area of the board, there should be clearance of 20mm in all directions from metal components for maximum efficiency.
 A reduction in the efficiency of the antenna and a shift in tuned frequency will be observed if these clearances are not followed.
 Proximity effects will also have an adverse effect on the radiation pattern of the antenna.
 Device housings should never be metal or coated with EMI absorption material.
-For the PA.700A we recommend at least 3mm of clearance from enclosure for best performance.
-Below 1mm will cause major issues, such antenna detuning and low radiation efficiency.
-12. ADVANTAGES Compact volume, minimum footprint - It can be placed into the housing of the mobile device, unlike most whip/rod/helix antennas.
-It can be machine surface mounted directly on edge of device main-board.
-Transmission losses are kept to absolute minimum resulting in much improved over the air (OTA) device performance compared to similar efficiency cable and connector antenna solutions Reductions in probability of radiated spurious emissions compared to other antenna technologies are observed when using the PA.700A and strictly following this application note layout Achieves moderate to high gain in both vertical and horizontal polarization planes.
-This feature is very useful in certain wireless communications where the antenna orientation is not fixed and the reflections or multipath signals may be present from any plane.
-In those cases the important parameter to be considered is the total field strength, which is the vector sum of all signals from the horizontal and vertical polarization planes at any instant in time.
-Labour saving SMT - also ensures higher quality yield rate No antenna tooling cost for customer.
+For the PA.710.A we recommend at least 3mm of clearance from the enclosure for best performance.
+Below 1mm will cause major issues, such as antenna detuning and low radiation efficiency.